 - Cambridge English: Advanced (CAE): minimum of 162 with no less than 154 in any component.

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

 Don't meet the English language test scores?
 Complete an Upper Intermediate Certificate at RMIT English Worldwide.

 Graduates will be guaranteed entry into the BH072, Bachelor of Engineering (Computer/Network Engineering) (Honours) with one and half years (144 credit points) of credit.

 Please note that you will need to complete some units which are only offered in first semester.
 While the total number of credits in advanced standing equates to 144 credits points (equivalent to 1.5 years of study), the amount of time required to complete the remaining study may exceed 2.5 years.

-When you successfully complete the Advanced Diploma of Computer Systems Engineering and achieve a minimum GPA of 3.0, you are guaranteed entry in the Bachelor of Engineering (Computer and Network Engineering) (Honours) and may receive three semesters of advanced standing (equivalent to 144 credit points).
+When you successfully complete the Advanced Diploma of Computer Systems Engineering and achieve a minimum GPA of 2.0 (out of 4.0), you are guaranteed entry in the Bachelor of Engineering (Computer and Network Engineering) (Honours) and will receive three semesters of advanced standing (equivalent to 144 credit points).